mladen/mladen/README.md

 Now, let me tell you about my interests.

-## :hammer_and_wrench: These are the programming languages and tools I use the most - at the moment:
+## :computer: These are the programming languages and tools I use the most - at the moment:

 <table>
   <tbody>